 - Ensure compliance of the Commission’s obligation to provide the public with a continually updated online met tower database.

-Vacant: Airport Planner
+Adam Dillin: Airport Planner

 - Serves as an airport inspector to update and collect safety data at public airports within the state and providing recommended safety improvements and future projects to each airport

 - Acts as a program manager for the State airport grant program which includes providing recommendations for grant funding and ensuring airport compliance with grant assurances

 - Reviews and provides recommendations on airport planning documents including: airport capital improvement plans, airport layout plans, and airport master plans

 - Aids the North Dakota Airports in fulfilling requirements of the FAA’s Disadvantaged Business Enterprise (DBE) Program